 The warranty period will begin on the system and on the new developments upon delivery confirmation and will continue one year.
 For the avoidance of doubt, during the first year after receiving delivery confirmation the ministry will not pay for more work hours or for repairs and / or updates and / or modifications as a result of a failures / non-compliance as agreed in advance between the parties that were discovered in the system.
 At the end of the warranty period the Maintenance agreement as it appears at article 3.2 to the agreement (appendix B) will begin.

 Exercise (S)

-METHOD OF INTERACTION

-Other
+Reserved

 Account Management

 Key Personnel – RFP: